 For the white beans, use cannellini or Great Northern.
 Both have a lovely creamy texture when pureed.
 This recipe makes about 2 cups, or roughly 8 servings as an appetizer.

-2 Arrange the bread slices in a single layer on a parchment-lined baking sheet.
-Spray them lightly with cooking oil spray or brush lightly with olive oil.
+2 Cut the bread into 1/2-inch-thick slices.
+Arrange in a single layer on a parchment-lined baking sheet and spray the tops lightly with cooking oil spray or brush lightly with olive oil.

-3 Bake for 7 minutes, then turn them over, spray or brush lightly again, and continue to bake for 5 to 7 minutes longer, or until golden and crisp.
+3 Bake the bread slices for 7 minutes, then turn them over, spray or brush lightly again, and continue to bake for 5 to 7 minutes longer, or until golden and crisp.
 Remove from the oven and cool completely.

-4 When cool enough to handle, rub one side of each toast with the open side of the garlic.
-Serve in a napkin-lined bowl or basket with this roasted red pepper dip or any spread of choice.
+4 When cool enough to handle, rub one side of each toast with the cut side of the garlic.
+Serve in a napkin-lined bowl or basket with a spread of choice.

 Here’s an appetizer that never fails to please — a tasty white bean dip that you can embellish as suggested in the recipe, or keep smooth and simple.